A quick guide to the new fitness tests

 Sitting with your back against a wall, you'll throw a 4kg medicine ball as far as you can.
 Your best throw of three will count.
 You must throw at least 2.7m to meet the lowest soldier entry standard.
 Some trades will need you to throw the ball 3.1m.

 The seated ball throw measures your upper-limb explosive strength.
 This is an important part of fitness, and is essential of being able to perform many military tasks well.

 The Mid-Thigh Pull

 Standing in front of a bar set to mid-thigh height, you'll be asked to pull the bar upwards for 5 seconds, then rest and repeat.
 Your best score of the two attempts will count.
-You must pull 46 units or more to meet the lowest soldier entry standard, although some trades will need a higher score.
+You must pull 50kg or more to meet the lowest soldier entry standard, although some trades will need a higher score.
 Your score will be taken from the best of your two attempts.

 Why test your mid-thigh pull?